triton-inference-server/client/src/c++/perf_analyzer/docs/llm.md

 > which is on its way soon.
 You can either wait until the `23.10` container
 > is ready or build Perf Analyzer from the latest `main` branch (see [build from source instructions](install.md#build-from-source)).

-In this benchmarking scenario, we want to measure the effect of continuous batch size on token-to-token latency.
-We systematically issue requests to the server of fixed input sizes and request the model to compute a fixed amount of tokens in order to increase the continuous batching size over time.
+In this benchmarking scenario, we want to measure the effect of in-flight batch size on token-to-token latency.
+We systematically issue requests to the server of fixed input sizes and request the model to compute a fixed amount of tokens in order to increase the in-flight batch size over time.

 #### Example

-In this benchmark, we are interested in how continuous batch size affects token-to-token latency by increasing the number of concurrent requests to the model.
-Perf Analyzer will run in [periodic concurrency mode](https://github.com/triton-inference-server/client/blob/main/src/c%2B%2B/perf_analyzer/docs/inference_load_modes.md#periodic-concurrency-mode) that periodically launches a new concurrent request to the model using `--periodic-concurrency-range START END STEP` option.
+In this benchmark, we will run Perf Analyzer in [periodic concurrency mode](inference_load_modes.md#periodic-concurrency-mode) that periodically launches a new concurrent request to the model using `--periodic-concurrency-range START END STEP` option.
 In this example, Perf Analyzer starts with a single request and launches the new ones until the total number reaches 100.
 You can also specify the timing of the new requests: Setting the `--request-period` to 32 (as shown below) will make